 Co-founder and CEO at ROSS Intelligence

-Andrew Arruda talked about ways artificial intelligence can perform tasks that save lawyers from hours of tedium, emphasizing that AI is not going to replace lawyers but will lead to more jobs in law.
+Andrew Arruda talked about ways artificial intelligence can perform tasks that save lawyers from hours of tedium and addressed the common anxiety that lawyers will be replaced by machines.

 Chief Counsel at Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency